 Amino Acid (NAC) an Effective Biofilms Disruptor

-Another agent that has been studied to also be effective as a biofilm disruptor is N-Acetyl cysteine (NAC).
-This is an amino acid and a strong antioxidant but also has antibacterial properties.
-It has been tested on several different bacterias and shown to be effective, especially in upper respiratory infections.
+NAC is an amino acid and a strong antioxidant but also has antibacterial properties.
+Tested on several different bacteria species, it has shown to be effective, especially in upper respiratory infections including Covid and its many mutations.
+(3, 4)

-Because of the number of relapses in both bacterial and yeast issues, alternative treatments as these biofilm agents provide are needed to complete eradication.
-I suggest working with a holistic health care practitioner who has experience treating yeast overgrowth to get an effective treatment plan.
 This is why an anti-yeast/candida type diet can be difficult and usually not enough.
 You have to get the support to address the cause effectively otherwise you may not be seeing the results you’re after.

 Can Candida Sufferers Drink Kombucha?